Bela Zaboly

-Bela P. Zaboly (4 May 1910 – 11 April 1985), a.k.a.
+Bela Pal Zaboly (4 May 1910 – 11 April 1985), a.k.a.
 Bill Zaboly, was a first-generation Hungarian-American cartoonist best known for his work as the sole illustrator for the daily and weekly strips of Thimble Theatre’s Popeye from 1939 to 1959.
 He worked with two writers over this two-decade run leading the strip (Tom Sims & Ralph Stein).
 Zaboly's well-known and distinctively illustrated signature used the initials BZ with the "B" formed by the wings of a bumblebee.
 In headings for Thimble Theatre, his typeset credit line often used his Americanized name, Bill, rather than his Hungarian given name, Bela.

 Biography

-Born in Cleveland, Ohio to Hungarian immigrants, Zaboly drew for his school paper in high school.
-He was quoted by his school newspaper saying he “fully expects to become a professional artist one day.”
+Born in Cleveland, Ohio, to Hungarian immigrants, his father was a cabinet maker.
+Zaboly drew for his school paper in high school.
+He was quoted by his school newspaper as saying he “fully expects to become a professional artist one day.”
 He followed that dream — and after graduation, he was employed in the art department of the Cleveland-based syndicate, Newspaper Enterprise Association, where he started as an office boy and eventually became a staff cartoonist.
 Meanwhile, he also studied at the world-renowned Cleveland Institute of Art.